Vrchsk/Smart-Water-Quality-Recommendation-System/README.md

 - Historical Data Visualization using Chart.js
 - CSV-based Local Storage

-Developed by Aman, Aditya, and Sameer.
+Developed by Aman and Aditya